TempeHS/2026SE-Mechatronics-Thribhu.K/srs.typ

 In terms of hardware, the chassis is built from laser engraved wood, built custom by Mr Jones (our teacher) and carved/engraved at the school.
 There are also 3D printed components such as a holder for the Pico MCU.
 On top of that, there is a custom made PCB that connects the different servos, displays, sensors with components such as diodes, capacitators, voltage regulators, fuses, and more, soldered (by hand) by the students themselves (me [Thribhu], Max and Owen).

-For the servo, we are provided with a [INSERT SERVO MODEL NAME], which is a significant improve from iSTEM's same challenge (which used cheap wheels and badly configured servos).
+For the servo, we are provided with a DR15SMG, which is a significant improve from iSTEM's same challenge (which used cheap wheels and badly configured servos).

 For the ultrasonic sensors, we used the PiicoDev_Ultrasonic module to read from the values.
 I made the bound 100mm.